 Primary 4 students had fun designing their symmetric figures by cutting coloured papers.

 Primary 4 students learnt Math concepts through games and manipulatives.

 Making Math Visible

-Using manipulatives and materials, the Primary 5 students constructed models to make their thinking visible.
+Using manipulatives and materials, the Primary 5 students made their thinking visible.

 Forming ratios using coloured chocolate candies was fun and delicious.